python-pillow/Pillow/docs/installation.rst

     if not available as package in your system.
   * setting text direction or font features is not supported without libraqm.
+  * libraqm is dynamically loaded in Pillow 4.4.0 and above, so support is available if all the libraries are installed.
   * Windows support: Raqm support is currently unsupported on Windows.

 Once you have installed the prerequisites, run::